Rnen/AdminToolbox/README.md

 admintoolbox_log_kills | Boolean | False | Writes non-team kills to the AT logfile
 admintoolbox_log_commands | Boolean | False | Writes command usage to the AT logfile

-### Debug Settings (If you do not intend to change the default values, theres no need to include any of theese in your config)
+### Debug/INFO Settings (If you do not intend to change the default values, theres no need to include any of theese in your config)
 Config Option | Value Type | Default Value | Description
 --- | :---: | :---: | ---
 admintoolbox_debug_damagetypes | List | All human player damage ID's | What damage types to detect.